seoncafe/LaRT/README.md

 # LaRT (Ly&alpha; Radiative Transfer)

 ## What is LaRT?
 LaRT is a three-dimensional Monte Carlo Ly&alpha; radiative transfer code, which is developed to study the Ly&alpha; RT.
 LaRT is capable of predicting (1) the emergent Ly&alpha; spectrum and surface brightness profile, (2) the Wouthuysen-Field effect, and (3) the polarization of Ly&alpha; radiation.
 The code is capable of treating arbitrary geometries, density distributions and source distributions.
-The current version of LaRT uses a Caresian grid to model the hydrogen gas.
+LaRT uses the "peeling-off" (next event estimation) technique to obtain high signal-to-noise spectro=polarimetric images in a detector plane.
+LaRT can place an observer in an arbitrary location and make a detector plane to have an arbitrary orientation in the sky.
+The current version of LaRT uses a Cartesian grid to model the hydrogen gas.
 LaRT has been benchmarked for a number of standard cases.

 ### Versions
 LaRT is provided in two versions.